GabrielGonzalezParra/gabriel_gonzalez-s_portfolio/projects/netflix_cleaning_data.md

 # Netflix data cleaning project

-This personal project aims to clean a dataset of Netflix titles by handling nulls and duplicates, removing unnecessary columns, and splitting columns to increase their utility.
+This personal project aims to clean a dataset of Netflix titles by:

+* handling nulls and duplicates
+* removing unnecessary column
+* splitting columns to increase their utility

 We use both Python and SQL to perform the data cleaning.

 ## Importing libraries and dataset